redmer/rdf-geopackage/README.md

 ## Model: Facade-X

-`rdf-geopackage` uses a model that, like the SPARQL-Anything Facade-X meta-model, can represent almost all non-geographical information.
+`rdf-geopackage` uses a default model that, like the SPARQL-Anything Facade-X meta-model, can represent almost all non-geographical information.
 It uses RDF containers and blank nodes to represent most data.

 Column metadata is very limited and most values are not types (properly).
 Example data [from NGA][example.gpkg].